 In 2013, Hartley Marine Services Incorporated was acquired by Winslow Marine Incorporated of Southport, Maine.
 Where the tug retained her name.

-In 2014, the tug was acquired by foreign interests.
+In 2014, the tug was acquired by a foreign interest named Victor Jattan.
 Where she retained her name, although she is no longer listed in documentation.
-Her current, and or final disposition is unknown.
+The tug was abandoned in Port Canaveral, Florida

 She was powered by a single, Alco 16-251E diesel engine.
 With a Western 270MRB reduction gear, at a ratio of 4.2:1.
 Turning a single, 108(in) by 68(in) stainless steel, fixed pitch propeller.
 For a rated 3,000 horsepower.